Kaditz Lime Tree: Recent history

 The municipality of Kaditz lost its autonomy and became part of Dresden in 1903.
 The village lime tree became a city idyll, as it was extolled on postcards.
 The daily newspaper Saxon News wrote in 1909: "The colossal Kaditz lime tree that stands in the cemetery of the village of Kaditzis one of the oldest trees in Saxony, perhaps even one of the oldest trees in Germany.
 The girth measured 12.5 metres and the diameter 4 metres."

 On 7 June 1925, a war memorial that stands about 22 yards away from the lime tree was inaugurated in a ceremonial act.
 It shows a large, carved stone eagle that faces the tree.
-In 1945 in the early days after the Second World War, an inhabitant of Kaditz was said to have hidden in the hollow trunk by night in order to escape the raids in the houses.
+In 1945 in the early days after the World War II, an inhabitant of Kaditz was said to have hidden in the hollow trunk by night in order to escape the raids in the houses.

 Around 1960 very old graves around the roots of the lime tree were exposed and cleared.
 Over the years a very small second trunk had grown out of the hollow of the trunk, which was open on one side.
 The space between both trunk segments grew over time.
 The pastor at the time, Karl-Heinz Scharf, devoted himself to the history of the lime tree.
 This contributed to the tree's popularity and consequently, around 1970, bridal couples began visiting the tree after the church ceremony.
 With this Scharf sought to symbolise the shared path through life that newlyweds must stick to in the face of whatever obstacles.
 The lattice fence protecting the tree was removed for these services.

 The lime tree was named the "flagship of all lime trees" in 1975.
 Since that year, the trunk of the lime tree has been protected by two new lattice fences.
 On 3 September 1985 the area was declared a natural monument, along with 30 further trees, according to a resolution passed by Dresden city council.
 This has resulted in regular checks and care of the tree.
 In 1996 the crown was braced at a cost of roughly 7,000 British pounds.
 In 1997 a Swiss firm applied for the rights to a gravel quarry in the Kaditzer area, which would have extended beyond the year 2010.
 This would have caused the water table to sink so low as to dry out the lime tree.
 Dresden's regional city council however rejected the application after countless residents and members of open institutions had voiced their opposition.